 - Am I happy with the quality of my work?

-Peer to peer feedback is important in helping each other answer the quesrions.
+Peer-to-peer feedback is important in helping each other answer the above questions.

 If you feel someone is working in a way that makes your life harder, then point this out to them constructively – the onus is on you to give that feedback and them to adapt to make it work.